 Meals: all breakfasts in Rome and Florence; dinners Monday through Friday in Rome.

-Not included: Airfare*, passport and visa fees, some meals, required textbooks and/or course materials.
+Not included: Airfare*, Passport and visa fees, COVID-19 testing in the U.S. before departure, COVID-19 testing while abroad, vaccinations, required textbooks and/or course materials

 You will also have some free days to travel and explore on your own.
 If you plan to travel on your own, this should be included in your personal budget.